jduncan-rva/ocp-lightbulb/aws_lab_setup/README.md

       sendgrid_api_key: 'APIkey'            # Instead of username and password, you may use an API key.
 Don't define both.
       instructor_email: 'Ansible Instructor <helloworld@acme.com>'  # address you want the emails to arrive from
       admin_password: changeme123           # Set this to something better if you'd like.
 Defaults to 'LearnAnsible[two digit month][two digit year]', e.g., LearnAnsible0416
+      lab_user_password: ChangeMe           # The username for each user's lab account.
+The username value in users.yml.
+Their password defaults to Redhat01.
+This value overrides the default
       ```

 8. Create a `users.yml` by copying `sample-users.yml` and adding all your students: